-AGRIFAC Machinery B.V., whose registered office is located in Steenwijk.
-It designs, manufactures and markets high-end self-propelled sprayers.
+AGRIFAC MACHINERY B.V., headquartered in Steenwijk, designs, manufactures and markets high-end self-propelled sprayers.

-ET WORKS Inc., whose registered office is located in Mooresville, Indiana, United States.
-It manufactures and markets self-propelled sprayers for the Apache brand.
-The Group has four commercial subsidiaries in the USA and one in Canada.
+ET WORKS Inc., headquartered in Mooresville, Indiana, United States, manufactures and markets self-propelled sprayers for the Apache brand.
+The Group has four sales subsidiaries in the United States and one in Canada.

 SUPRAY Technologies, a company based in Épernay in the Marne department, designs and manufactures sprayers dedicated to Viticulture and Arboriculture for the TECNOMA, NICOLAS Sprayers, BERTHOUD and HARDI brands.
 It also manufactures and distributes components for other companies, and in particular Group companies (tanks, injection components, etc.).